 Solar Array Development Requires Site-Specific Planning

 Across the country, the clean energy revolution has been quietly expanding its reach into the U.S. energy sector for several decades.
-Because of renewable energy’s ability to reduce carbon pollution and minimize negative impacts on our environment the increase in demand is only expected to continue.
-As a multi-disciplinary engineering firm, Snyder & Associates has been at the forefront of this energy shift.
-Our team has provided professional services for dozens of ground-mounted photovoltaic (PV) solar panel array installations across the Midwest and Southwest on project sites ranging from twenty acres to several hundred acres.
+Because of renewable energy’s ability to reduce carbon pollution and minimize negative impacts on our environment, the increase in demand is only expected to continue.
+Snyder & Associates, as a multi-disciplinary engineering firm, has been at the forefront of this energy shift.
+Our team has provided professional services for dozens of ground-mounted photovoltaic (PV) solar panel array installations across the Midwest and Southwest on project sites ranging from twenty to several hundred acres.

 Solar Array Installation from Initial Planning to Utility Interconnection

-When it comes to ground-mounted solar array site development, Snyder & Associates does not believe in taking shortcuts.
+Regarding ground-mounted solar array site development, Snyder & Associates does not believe in taking shortcuts.
 We realize the money invested in the initial stages can go a long way toward a facility’s successful operation in the future.
-A few of the key steps in the initial planning process include topographic and ALTA/NSPS Land Title surveys, Phase 1 Environmental Site Assessment (ESA), wetland delineation, and stormwater pollution prevention planning (SWPPP).
+A few critical steps in the initial planning process include topographic and ALTA/NSPS Land Title surveys, Phase 1 Environmental Site Assessment (ESA), wetland delineation, and stormwater pollution prevention planning (SWPPP).

 Solar Site Development Demands Effective & Strategic Civil Design

-At the core of our design work for solar array installations, are the civil engineering efforts that provide the underlying structure which allows solar power facilities to exist and operate.
-By incorporating grading and stormwater mitigation constraints with the solar array layout early in the process, we’re able to integrate the design as a whole.
-In many cases, our designers can balance any earthwork quantities on-site while also designing efficient access roads that help minimize construction costs.
+The civil engineering efforts at the core of our design work for solar array installations provide the underlying structure that allows solar power facilities to exist and operate.
+We can integrate the design by incorporating grading and stormwater mitigation constraints with the solar array layout early in the process.
+Our designers can often balance any earthwork quantities on-site while designing efficient access roads that help minimize construction costs.
 We continually aim to minimize the amount of land disturbance on-site to balance each environment’s unique sensitivities.

 The Snyder & Associates design professionals also have experience with solar racking and tracking products.
 Site topography is thoroughly examined and can be cross-sectioned to determine if the natural lay of the land is capable of supporting the existing racking tolerances of the equipment to be used.
 Our team utilizes Civil 3D AutoCAD software to ensure constructability is fully achieved.